demarbre1u/pokemon-shiny-tracker/README.md

 Additionnaly, it can work out the probability to have found 1 shiny based on the previous data.

-This app was made using Angular 7.
+This app was made using Angular 7, and Cordova.
+It can be ran used on a browser and on an Android phone.

+The APK a the app is available [here](https://github.com/demarbre1u/pokemon-shiny-tracker/blob/master/pokemon-shiny-tracker.apk).

 ## How to install & run